 We have agreed that the resident focused indicators will include some level of comparing outcomes for groups of residents with different protected characteristics.
 This will include residents’ ethnicity and we will discuss which other characteristics to include.
 We will also look to develop guidance and share examples of good practice related to how landlords can best identify when residents have health conditions or other additional needs which should be considered when arranging and prioritising repairs, maintenance and planned improvements to homes (as will be required by the Regulator through their new consumer standards).
 To help inform our thinking in this area, we will be running roundtable sessions with different groups of social housing residents over the coming months.
 We will aim to ensure these sessions give a diverse group of residents an opportunity to share their views.

 We have already begun to identify examples of good practice from our core member group and other engaged members.
 We will begin sharing details of these with our wider members over the coming months.

 We are developing plans to produce guidance in several areas, building on and referencing examples of good practice from across our members.

 We will continue to develop our proposals with our core member group and to test them with other NHF and CIH member groups and key external stakeholders.
-We are aiming to share our initial proposals for core indicators for feedback from our wider membership before the end of 2023.
-However, we may not be able to share some details until the government publishes its consultation on the review of the Decent Homes Standard.
+We are aiming to share our initial proposals for core indicators for feedback from our wider membership from early 2024.

 We are keen to hear views from our members throughout this project.
 If you would like to contribute, or have any further questions, please get in touch.